hirrolot/interface99/README.md

 `VSelf` is an object-like macro that expands to a function parameter of type `void *restrict`, with an implementation-defined name.

 `VSELF(T)` is a function-like macro that "downcasts" `VSelf` to your implementer type.
-Formally speaking, it brings an automatic variable `self` of type `T * restrict` into the scope, and initialises it to the `VSelf`-produced parameter name.
+Formally speaking, it brings an automatic variable `self` of type `T * restrict` into the scope, and initialises it to the `VSelf`-produced parameter name casted to `T * restrict`.

 `VSelf` can be used on any position for any virtual function, however, it only makes sense to use it as a first parameter. `VSELF(T)` can be used everywhere inside a function with the `VSelf` parameter.